alexUXUI/Comparing-Federation-Implementations/README.md

 ### High-Level Summary on Differences

-Module Federation and Native Federation represent fundamentally different approaches to code federation:
+Module Federation and Native Federation represent quite similar mental models, but they are fundamentally different implementation to code federation:

 - **Architecture**: Module Federation uses a container-based architecture with a virtual module system, while Native Federation leverages browser-native ES Modules and Import Maps.